 FLSA generally requires covered employers to pay employees at least the federal minimum wage (\$7.25 per hour effective July 24, 2009) for all hours actually worked.
-Covered employees also are entitled to receive overtime pay at time-and-one-half the regular rate of pay for all hours worked more than 40 hours in a workweek.
+Covered nonexempt employees also are entitled to receive overtime pay at time-and-one-half the regular rate of pay for all hours worked more than 40 hours in a workweek.
+Covered nonexempt employees include hourly or salaried employees who do not qualify for a professional, executive, administrative, computer or any other exemption under FLSA.
 The act does not require overtime pay just because work was performed on a Saturday, Sunday, holiday or a regular day of rest, as an employee's "fixed" workweek may not be Monday through Friday.
+In particular, a "fixed" workweek is defined as a fixed and regularly recurring period of 168 hours, such as seven consecutive 24-hour periods.
 Time spent on paid or unpaid leave, whether approved or unapproved, and days canceled due to inclement weather are not counted as "hours worked," unless otherwise provided by a collective bargaining agreement.
 In lieu of overtime compensation, an employee may receive compensatory time, so long as the employee agrees to accept the time either through a collective bargaining agreement or another agreement or understanding.
-Although it is commendable that an employee may want to put in the extra time and effort to complete assignments, working overtime without being compensated by pay or leave time at the rate of time-and-one-half is not permitted under FLSA.
+Although it is commendable that an employee may want to put in extra time and effort to complete assignments, working overtime without being compensated by pay or leave time at the rate of time-and-one-half is not permitted under FLSA.

-If an employee performs two or more different duties during the workweek with differing regular compensation rates (e.g. the employee's regular duty and a supplemental contract assignment), overtime compensation is normally computed using one of the following methods:
+If an employee performs two or more different duties during the workweek with differing regular compensation rates, such as the employee's regular duty and a supplemental contract assignment, overtime compensation is normally computed using one of the following methods:

 - Weighted average method To find the weighted average, determine the employee's total earnings for the week and divide this total by the total number of hours worked on all jobs.
-Once the weighted average has been determined, overtime will be calculated at one-and-one-half times this average. - Separate rates method The overtime rate is based on the type of work performed during the hours in excess of 40 hours per week.
+Once the weighted average has been determined, overtime is calculated at one-and-one-half times this average. - Separate rates method The overtime rate is based on the type of work performed during the hours in excess of 40 hours per week.
 For example, suppose an employee receives a lower rate for cutting the grass than he or she receives for working as a custodian.
 If the hours worked in excess of 40 hours were spent cutting the grass, the overtime premium would be based on the lower rate of pay.
 Conversely, if all hours worked beyond 40 hours were worked as a custodian, the overtime premium would be based on the higher rate.
 If the hours worked beyond 40 hours consisted of a combination of both jobs, then the overtime premium would have to be based on the appropriate rate for each task actually performed during the hours worked beyond 40 hours.

-FLSA provides exemptions from both minimum wage and overtime pay for employees employed as executive, administrative, professional, outside sales employees and certain computer employees.
-To qualify for an exemption, employees must be paid on a salary basis at not less than \$455 per week.
-However, teachers and academic administrative employees are specifically exempt from the minimum salary requirement, so long as they are compensated on a salary basis at a rate at least equal to that of the entrance salary for teachers in the district in which they are employed.
+FLSA provides exemptions from both minimum wage and overtime pay for employees employed as executive, administrative, professional, outside sales and certain computer employees.
+To qualify for an exemption, employees must be paid on a salary basis at not less than the weekly rate established by the U.S. Department of Labor (DOL).
+However, teachers and academic administrative employees are specifically exempt from the minimum salary requirement so long as they are compensated on a salary basis at a rate at least equal to that of the entrance salary for teachers in the district in which they are employed.